wrrrf/hmm-yes/README.md

 # hmm-yes
-as of right now main.sh should not be run \n run the individual scripts instead
+as of right now main.sh should not be run; run the individual scripts instead